cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 ### Ask the provided `TeamPolicy` what execution space instance to execute in

-The functor will be executed in a specific instance of the Execution Space.
+Sicne the functor will necessarily be executed in a specific instance of an execution space, `ParallelFor` needs to determine which instance that is.
+That information is carried along with the `TeamPolicy` the called provided.

-In `Kokkos::Cuda`
+In `Kokkos::Cuda` this happens in in the `ParallelFor` ctor...

 ```c++
 auto internal_space_instance =